Zellic/solidity-parser/docs/source/getstarted/sourcecode.rst

 IDE Line Data
 """""""""""""

-However, we can also get the corrected and column information for the :py:attr:`start <solidity_parser.ast.nodebase.Node.start_location>` and :py:attr:`end <solidity_parser.ast.nodebase.Node.end_location>` of the node if we need to provide these insights to an IDE language extension, for example.
+However, we can also get the corrected column information for the :py:attr:`start <solidity_parser.ast.nodebase.Node.start_location>` and :py:attr:`end <solidity_parser.ast.nodebase.Node.end_location>` of the node if we need to provide these insights to an IDE language extension, for example.